deraesw/DemoMovieWes/README.md

 It is writing in Kotlin and implementing some of the architecture component.
 The Api used is from [Movie Db](https://www.themoviedb.org/documentation/api)

+### Prerequisites

+To launch the application.
+Please create an API key from [Movie Db](https://www.themoviedb.org/documentation/api)
+Store it inside the file gradle.properties under movieDBApiToken

 ## Authors

 * **De Raes Wesley** - *Initial work*